Wadi Rum: History

 Lawrence described his entrance into the Valley of Rumm: "The hills on the right grew taller and sharper, a fair counterpart of the other side which straightened itself to one massive rampart of redness.
 They drew together until only two miles divided them: and then, towering gradually till their parallel parapets must have been a thousand feet above us, ran forward in an avenue for miles.
 The crags were capped in nests of domes, less hotly red than the body of the hill; rather grey and shallow.
 They gave the finishing semblance of Byzantine architecture to this irresistible place: this processional way greater than imagination."

 Lawrence also described his encounter with the spring, Ain Shalaaleh, "On the rock-bulge above were clear-cut Nabathaean inscriptions, and a sunk panel incised with a monogram or symbol.
 Around and about were Arab scratches, including tribe-marks, some of which were witnesses of forgotten migrations: but my attention was only for the splashing of water in a crevice under the shadow of the overhanging rock.
 I looked in to see the spout, a little thinner than my wrist, jetting out firmly from a fissure in the roof, and falling with that clean sound into a shallow, frothing pool, behind the step which served as an entrance.
 Thick ferns and grasses of the finest green made it a paradise just five feet square."

 The discovery of the Nabataean Temple (located walking distance from the Rest House) in 1933 briefly returned the spotlight to the desert.
 A French team of archaeologists completed the excavations in 1997.

+In April 2025, in a landmark archaeological discovery, the Jordanian Ministry of Tourism and Antiquities announced the finding of the first royal hieroglyphic inscription in Wadi Rum.
+The inscription features two royal cartouches of King Ramesses III, one of the greatest warrior kings of Egypt, displaying his birth and throne names.
+During the official press conference, the Jordanian scientific team emphasized that this discovery provides tangible evidence of a military or commercial campaign.
+The team noted that the presence of such a royal mark indicates that Ramesses III was involved in this mission, either directly or indirectly, highlighting Wadi Rum’s historical role as a vital corridor connecting Ancient Egypt with the Southern Levant and the Arabian Peninsula.